eceowl/ARE/README.md

     * Create a recommendation per time span (i.e. if it won't rain until 7:30 pm, make an outdoor recommendation for the hours preceding)
 * Better use weather for predictions
     * 95 degrees Fahrenheit might not feel as hot depending on the humidity, etc
-* Add UI to enter latitude and longitude